Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

 This example can be found in 'example.py' file.
 You can run this example by uncommenting 'map = example.occupancy_map(sensor_data)' in the 'main.py' file.
 Simulation results of this algorithm is shown in the following animation.
+If the grid map is not shown automatically, you can open the 'map.png' file and see the animation.

 .. image:: example_occupancy_map.gif
   :width: 650